 THIS AGREEMENT is made and entered into, as of October _____, 2018 (the “Effective Date”) by and between Alan Elliott (“Elliott”), Al’s Records & Tapes (“Al’s”), and Amazing Grace Movie, LLC (collectively and jointly and severally bound hereunder as “AE”), c/o Todd W. Musburger, Todd W. Musburger, Ltd., 3033 Simpson Street, Evanston, Illinois 60201 and the Estate of Aretha Franklin (the “Estate”) c/o David J. Bennett, Thav Gross PC, 30150 Telegraph Road, Suite 444, Bingham Farms, Michigan 48025, each of whom may be referred to as a “Party” and/or collectively as “Parties”.

-WHEREAS, in January, 1972 Warner Bros.- Seven Arts, Inc. (such entity and its affiliates, successors and assigns, collectively "Warner") made a motion picture documenting the featurcd musical performances of Franklin performing two concerts (the "Concerts") of primarily gospel songs in front of a live congregation al the New Temple Missionary Church of Los Angeles intended for release both as a record album and as a documentary film.
+WHEREAS, in January, 1972 Warner Bros.- Seven Arts, Inc. (such entity and its affiliates, successors and assigns, collectively "Warner") made a motion picture documenting the featured musical performances of Franklin performing two concerts (the "Concerts") of primarily gospel songs in front of a live congregation at the New Temple Missionary Church of Los Angeles intended for release both as a record album and as a documentary film.
 Although the Concerts were filmed and recorded (the audio and visual recordings thereof, collectively, the "Concert Footage") and the record album was released in 1972 by Warner's affiliate, Atlantic Recording Corporation, under the title "Amazing Grace" and went on to be a very successful album, post-production of the Footage for the intended documentary was not completed for many years;

 WHEREAS, in 2007 Elliott and Al's entered into an agreement with Warner, which agreement was subsequently amended (said agreement, as amended, the "Quitclaim Agreement," a true and complete copy of which is attached as Exhibit A hereto), whereby Elliott and Al's acquired all of Warner's right, title and interest in and to the Concert Footage, other film elements and documents related to the above-mentioned Concerts in return for certain consideration, including deferred compensation of $35,000 and a "first dollar gross participation" of six percent (6%,) (collectively, the "Warner Participation");